 The only downside to Turin being a non-touristy place is the city’s lack of nice hotels.
 Before going there, we spent hours on Booking.com to find a charming and affordable hotel.
 Unfortunately, most of the places belong to larger chains, that cater to congress visitors and subsequently often lack in coziness and character.

 We eventually chose the hotel located in the old Fiat factory, the NH Lingotto Congress.
 The rooms and facilities were okay for a congress hotel.
-But, it won us over with its industrial heritage – the old fiat test track and a small art gallery on the roof that you both can visit free of charge when you are a guest of the hotel.
+But, it won us over with its industrial heritage – the old fiat test track and a small art gallery on the roof that you both can visit free of charge as a guest of the hotel.

 Some Culinary Highlights